ivan-borovets/Certified-Self-Study/README.md

 - <details>
     <summary>★★★☆☆ <a href="Certificates/60%20Biology/Intro%20to%20Physiology.pdf">Intro to Physiology</a> by SPBU, 27 hrs</summary>
     At one time, I learned some interesting points from this course, but in general, as a physiologist, I cannot recommend it either to the general public or to students in the first place.
 The course demonstrates interesting “trees”, behind which the “forest” is not visible.
-There was an impression that each teacher simply spoke about his scientific interests but could not excitingly talk about the rest.
+There was an impression that each lecturer simply spoke about his scientific interests but could not excitingly talk about the rest.
 The course covers physiology as a science, physiology of excitable tissues, nervous regulation of functions in the body, physiology of neuromuscular transmission, physiology of muscle contraction, autonomic nervous system, hypothalamic-pituitary system and pineal gland, hormones of peripheral endocrine glands, general problems of the physiology of sensory systems and psychophysiological aspects of their functioning.
 </details>

 - <details>